TomOfHelatrobus/klusterbox/readme.txt

 Klusterbox
 Copyright 2019 Thomas Weeks
-most recent version: 3.001
+most recent version: 3.003
-released: september 2019
+released: in development

 For tutorials and help with using Klusterbox, visit www.klusterbox.com.
 Click on the links for Tutorials and Help.
 There you will find all the supporting documentation and video tutorials that I have produced so far.
 The process of creating new tutorials and updating old tutorials is on going.
 As I make daily changes to the software, some to the instructions might be slighly off.